 As a Power of Reading school we take a text-based approach to the English lesson.
 This sees us reading a high-quality text as a class (selected with care to ensure it meets the needs of the particular class, age and ability of the children) and using this as a basis for most of our writing.
 This is an approach which hugely motivates our children and helps to create a real reading culture across the whole school.
 In addition to this, we know that our children are motivated by topical issues and the world they live in.
-As such, we seek opportunities to read and write for real-life purposes.
+As such, we seek opportunities to read and write for real-life purposes across the whole curriculum.

 We are proud of our strong school community and our parents work alongside us to support their children’s learning in English.
 Parents across all age groups are encouraged to read with their children at home – both to develop reading skills but also to foster that love of reading through shared experience.
 So too, when children complete their homework, we ask parents to have the same high expectations as we do in school when it comes to writing neatly, accurately and with a clear purpose in mind.
 Parents help to maintain these high standards by allowing the children to complete their homework as independently as possible before supporting with the checking and editing process before work is handed in.

 Before our children come to school they are already well on the way with developing their spoken language and most arrive at school with good spoken language skills.
 As such, we are able to apply these to our learning in different subjects as a tool by which we can explore and communicate ideas clearly and creatively.
 As the children move up the school they are able to apply their spoken language skills to fictional and non-fictional, informative contexts, taking part in performances, presenting to their peers and more.
 These opportunities also help us to build the Kingdom of Heaven – a central belief without our Biblical vision.
 Where possible, we engage with our local community, allowing the children to see the power of good spoken language in communicating with others.
 We recognise the importance of having role models who can demonstrate how to use correct Standard English.
 As such, we have high expectations of all of our staff that they will model this at all times.
 All of this allows our children to become confident when conversing as well as recognising the importance of preparation and planning when presenting to an audience.

 Being fluent readers unlocks so many doors for our children.
 Once able to read with confidence, our children can independently find out about the topics they are learning and the world around them.
 Throughout their time at Chevening, all children are given daily opportunities to read in a variety of different contexts and formats (including independent reading, group reading and whole-class shared reading both in English-focused lessons and in other subjects).

 As the children move into Key Stage Two, they apply their strong phonological knowledge to read new, more challenging vocabulary.
 Children are encouraged to think critically about texts that they read, learning, for example, about viewpoint and bias and the impact these can have on a text.
 In an ever-changing world, this will be important for our children and the way in which they digest information and news about the world they are living in.